-Central to the Mayor's plan for combating homelessness is The Pathways Project, which includes both short and long term measures to support our homeless population, and improve the conditions of Berkeley’s streets, parks and neighborhoods.
+Central to the Mayor's plan for combating homelessness is The Pathways Project, which includes both short and long term measures to help shelter our growing homeless population, and restore Berkeley’s streets, parks and neighborhoods to their intended use.

 In June 2017, the city launched the Homeless Outreach and Treatment Team to target the two-pronged problem of mental health and homelessness.